 When can my child start playing soccer?

-Children must be turning four (4) by August 1st to play in the Fall Season.
+Children must be turning four (4) before August 1st to play in the Fall Season.

 When, how long, and where are practices and games held?

 The coaches are in charge of their own practice schedules.
 Most teams practice once to twice a week for an hour to an hour and a half after 5:00pm.
 The U6 and under divisions are limited to practicing just once a week.
 Practices are held all over the city at the different city parks and your coach will let you know which one they will be using.

 Most games for U5 - U8 teams are on Saturday mornings at the Portland Soccer Fields.
 If there are rainouts or cancellations, then there might be a game during the week after 5:00pm.
 For the U10 and above divisions there may be some travel involved to play teams in Corpus Christi or the surrounding areas.
 Only in the Competitive Divisions, DII and above, is any travel required outside of the general Corpus Christi area.
 It is not uncommon for the older teams (U11 and up) to play on Sunday afternoons.